Vaidual/awme-react/README.md

 ## Installation

-1. Clone git repo.
+1. Install [back-end](https://github.com/Vaidual/awme) and run it.
-2. In appsetting.json set you database connection string, eg. `Data Source=your_connection_string;...`
+2. Clone this repo.
-3. Create database by running `dotnet ef database update` in .NET CLI or `Update-Database` in PowerShell.
+3. Run `npm i` in console.
-4. Install [front-end](https://github.com/Vaidual/awme-react) and run it.
+4. Run `npm start` in console.
 5. Done!